EclipseMenu/EclipseMenu/LABELS.md

 - **Float** - a number with decimal places, representing real numbers (e.g., `1.0`, `3.14`)
 - **String** - contains text (`"Hello"`, `'Single quotes also work'`, etc.);
 - **Boolean** - type that is either `true` or `false`.
 Booleans can be used in conditions where true is treated as 1 and false as 0.
+- **Array** - a collection of values, which can be of any type.
+You can access elements in an array using an index, like `array[0]` for the first element.
+- **Dictionary** - a collection of key-value pairs, where each key is unique.
+You can access values using their keys, like `dict["key"]` or `dict.key`.

 ### 3. Comparisons